Theta1/CS149/README.md

 - 2nd Someone will then review the pull request and merge them if satisfactory.
 - Each project member needs to rebase frequently from master to their own branch to make sure their branch is up-to-date.
+- When a rebase fails, be sure to use $git status and $git diff to view the conflicts then use a text editor to fix resolve.

 #### Checkout
 - git checkout (branch) //to change branch.